angular-ui-tree/angular-ui-tree/README.md

 - Adding `ui-tree` to your root element of the tree.
 - Adding `ui-tree-nodes` to the elements which contain the nodes. `ng-model` is required, and it should be an array, so that the directive knows which model to bind and update.
 - Adding `ui-tree-node` to your node element, it always follows the `ng-repeat` attribute.
+- Adding `ui-tree-handle` to the element used to drag the object.
 - All `ui-tree-nodes`, `ng-model`, `ui-tree-node` are necessary.
 And they can be nested.
+- The `ui-tree` is option, but if you want to drag between trees or disable dragging for a tree, you have to add it.
+- If you don't add a `ui-tree-handle` for a node, the entire node can be dragged.
 - If you changed the datasource bound, sometimes you have to call [`$scope.$apply()`](http://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply) to refresh the view, otherwise you will get an error `Cannot read property '0' of undefined` ([Issue #32](https://github.com/JimLiu/angular-ui-tree/issues/32)).

 #### Unlimited nesting HTML View or Templates Example